-Grilled Teriyaki Chicken over a coconut lime rice with grilled pineapple and onion.
+Grilled Teriyaki Chicken Recipe over a coconut lime rice with grilled pineapple and onion.
 If you don’t have a grill, try making this chicken in a grill pan or in a George Foreman!

 Grilled chicken teriyaki over a coconut rice with grilled pineapple and onion